Converting Variable Domains to English

 3. We know which predication reported the error

-Thus: We know where the failed predication is in the execution order
+Thus: We know where the failed predication is in the execution order.

-So, in the scope-resolved tree for “a dog is large”:
+So, in the scope-resolved mrs for “a dog is large”:

 ┌────── _dog_n_1(x3)